jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Fortunately, we are now poised to experience disruptive innovation in the mental healthcare services that we provide and the methods by which they are delivered.

-I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.

-As a classic example of disruptive innovation, consider the ATMs impact on banking.
-How many of you remember “bankers hours?”
-Today, ATMs can be found almost everywhere and they provide us with 24/7 access to our cash.

-In a similar fashion, digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental healthcare.
+Digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental healthcare.
 They will make it more accessible, highly available, and for some, even more acceptable.

 I want to be very clear on one point though before we move forward.
 I do not believe or hope that digital therapeutics will replace human clinicians.
 We still have bank tellers after the introduction of the ATM.
 The mix of services and tasks performed by these tellers has just shifted to what they do best.
 As we increasingly adopt the use of digital therapeutics, I expect to see the same optimization of our use of mental healthcare providers for what they are uniquely positioned to do well.
 Digital therapeutics will just extend their reach and impact and by extension the overall capacity of our mental healthcare system.